-If you aren’t interested in a code-forward approach, we recommend starting with Autobuild, which uses AI to analyze your template or documentation and then automatically creates and deploys a Blueprint (for schema definition) and a Listener (for validations and transformations) to your Flatfile App.
+If you aren’t interested in a code-forward approach, we recommend starting with AutoBuild, which uses AI to analyze your template or documentation and then automatically creates and deploys a Blueprint (for schema definition) and a Listener (for validations and transformations) to your Flatfile App.

-Once you’ve started with Autobuild, you can always download your Listener code and continue building with code from there!
+Once you’ve started with AutoBuild, you can always download your Listener code and continue building with code from there!

 About Listeners